In addition to browsing the news and updates listed below, residents rely on the city's bimonthly newsletter as a primary source of city news.

 Update: Bark in the Park rescheduled for Saturday, June 1

-Due to inclement weather in the forecast, Bark in the Park has been rescheduled for Saturday, June 1.
+Due to the weather, Bark in the Park was rescheduled for Saturday, June 1.

 Back for its fourth year, Plymouth’s popular all-about-dogs event is set for 10 a.m. to 1 p.m.
 Saturday, June 1 at the Hilde Performance Center, 3500 Plymouth Blvd.